Skip to Content

 Radiators Need Air To Cool As Well…

-The other common factor of overheating is not one that everyone realizes.
-Water isn’t the only thing that keeps a bike cooled.
+The other common factor of overheating is not one that everyone realizes - water isn't the only thing that keeps a liquid-cooled bike cool.
 Air is still needed to flow past the radiators to keep the radiator temps down.

-If coolant is weeping out of the overflow tube on a hot day, a simple fix to keep the temp down could be a high-performance radiator coolant.
-It can bring down the running temperatures by up to 50 degrees Fahrenheit.
-If there is nothing defective on your bike, this alone can prevent overheating problems.
+If coolant is weeping out of the overflow tube on a hot day, a simple fix to keep the temp down could be a high-performance motorcycle or dirt bike radiator coolant, such as Engine Ice (Amazon).
+It can reduce your engine temps by 10-20 degrees, and the boiling point is higher than most other coolants.

 2-stroke piston from overheated engine (happens to 4-strokes too)